-While it's a clear copy of that smaller device, I'm not going to get upset about that as the mini already had a stunning design, and the Air takes that message and brings it to the big leagues.
+While it's a clear copy of that smaller device, I'm not going to get upset as the mini already had a stunning design, and the Air takes that message and brings it to the big leagues.

 It also has machined buttons that don't feel loose when shaking, bringing up the premium feel to the device.

 On top of the improved design the Air also got Apple's A7 chip, bringing with it 64-bit processing power and reams of battery saving techniques to keep your tablet going even longer in day to day use.
 Again, that's been superseded by the A8X chip in the Air 2, but you still get a decent slug of power here.

 And the greatest thing about the iPad range in my eyes is the price - Apple is starting the 16GB Wi-Fi-only model at the same cost as its rivals, and while that outlay does spiral up as capacity and connectivity increase, for an Apple device to not charge an (unnecessary) premium is something I'm really happy to see.

 Even better, since the arrival of the iPad Air 2, prices for the original iPad Air have fallen.

 You're looking at a price range of £319 - £459 ($399 - $579 or AU$499 - AU$709), starting from the 16GB version (Wi-Fi only) to the 32GB cellular option.

 Apple has discontinued the 64GB version of the iPad Air, so if you're after a larger capacity then you'll want to invest in the iPad Air 2.